 So you're aware, if you form your company yourself, then your identity will not be kept private, nor will you receive important documents such as an operating agreement.

 An S corporation is a special tax designation.
-This filing must
+This filing must be

-asset protection and privacy.
+protection and privacy.

 An S-Corp is an example of a Pass Through Election.
 Profits are not taxed at the corporate level, but instead pass through to the owner's individual returns.
 You should not form an S-Corp just for tax reasons.
 An LLC is taxed as a pass through entity by default and may be taxed as an S-Corp by request using IRS form 8832 here.